Comma0101/holm-school/index.md

 ![Holm School](https://raw.githubusercontent.com/ryheimat/holm-school/master/small_banner.png)

-Holm School (You Might Learn Something) - Ryan Holm
+Holm School (You Might Learn Something)

 A Free Public Domain EBook About How to Teach Yourself To Be A Computer Scientist For Hamiltons a Month